Hyperkalemia: Excessive release from cells

 Metabolic acidosis can cause hyperkalemia as the elevated hydrogen ions in the cells can displace potassium, causing the potassium ions to leave the cell and enter the bloodstream.
-However, in respiratory acidosis or organic acidosis such as lactic acidosis, the effect on serum potassium are much less significant although the mechanisms are not completely understood.
+However, in respiratory acidosis or organic acidosis such as lactic acidosis, the effect on serum potassium is much less significant, although the mechanisms are not completely understood.

 Insulin deficiency can cause hyperkalemia as the hormone insulin increases the uptake of potassium into the cells.
-Hyperglycemia can also contribute to hyperkalemia by causing hyperosmolality in extracellular fluid, increasing water diffusion out of the cells and causes potassium to move alongside water out of the cells also.
+Hyperglycemia can also contribute to hyperkalemia by causing hyperosmolality in extracellular fluid, increasing water diffusion out of the cells, and causing potassium to move alongside water out of the cells.
 The co-existence of insulin deficiency, hyperglycemia, and hyperosmolality is often seen in those affected by diabetic ketoacidosis.
-Apart from diabetic ketoacidosis, there are other causes that reduce insulin levels such as the use of the medication octreotide, and fasting which can also cause hyperkalemia.
+Apart from diabetic ketoacidosis, other causes that reduce insulin levels, such as the use of the medication octreotide, and fasting, which can also cause hyperkalemia.
 Increased tissue breakdown such as rhabdomyolysis, burns, or any cause of rapid tissue necrosis, including tumor lysis syndrome can cause the release of intracellular potassium into blood, causing hyperkalemia.

 Beta2-adrenergic agonists act on beta-2 receptors to drive potassium into the cells.
 Therefore, beta blockers can raise potassium levels by blocking beta-2 receptors.
-However, the rise in potassium levels is not marked unless there are other co-morbidities present.
+However, the rise in potassium levels is not marked unless other co-morbidities are present.
 Examples of drugs that can raise the serum potassium are non-selective beta-blockers such as propranolol and labetalol.
 Beta-1 selective blockers such as metoprolol do not increase serum potassium levels.